 Personal computer.
 With your personal computer and modem, you can access the IRS on the Internet at www.irs.gov.
-While visiting our web site, you can select:
+While visiting our web site, you can:

-- Frequently Asked Tax Questions (located under Taxpayer Help & Ed) to find answers to questions you may have. - Forms & Pubs to download forms and publications or search for forms and publications by topic or keyword.

-- Fill-in Forms (located under Forms & Pubs) to enter information while the form is displayed and then print the completed form. - Tax Info For You to view Internal Revenue Bulletins published in the last few years. - Tax Regs in English to search regulations and the Internal Revenue Code (under United States Code (USC)). - Comments & Help to e-mail us with comments about the site or with tax questions. - Digital Dispatch and IRS Local News Net (both located under Tax Info For Business) to receive our electronic newsletters on hot tax issues and news. - Small Business Corner (located under Tax Info For Business) to get information on starting and operating a small business.
+- Find answers to questions you may have. - Download forms and publications or search for forms and publications by topic or keyword. - View forms that may be filled in electronically, print the completed form, and then save the form for recordkeeping. - View Internal Revenue Bulletins published in the last few years. - Search regulations and the Internal Revenue Code. - · Receive our electronic newsletters on hot tax issues and news. - Get information on starting and operating a small business.